PREGNANCY, CHILD BIRTH AND RELATED AILMENTS

 coriander seeds and boil in a cupful of water until it is reduced to half.

-Drink it twice a day for three days.
+Strain and drink it twice a day for three days.

-A decoction made from
+Corn silk: A decoction made from

 corn silk (the tassels of silk from the ear of maize) can help in reducing swelling of the feet.
 Boil a large handful of corn silk in a glass of water.
 Drink 1-2 glasses.
 This is not dangerous.